deephyper/tutorials/tutorials/alcf/03_ThetaGPU_mpi/README.rst

 .. note::

-    If you are using tensorflow, you might want to add this snippet to your script in order to ensure that each worker is restricted to its own gpu (and doesn't access other workers memory) :
+    If you are using tensorflow, you might want to add this snippet to your script in order to ensure that each worker is restricted to its own gpu (and doesn't access other workers memory):

     .. code-block:: python

         from mpi4py import MPI
         comm = MPI.COMM_WORLD
         rank = comm.Get_rank()
-        size = comm.Get_size()
         gpu_local_idx = rank % gpu_per_node
         node = int(rank / gpu_per_node)